New insights and perspectives on the natural gradient method: The Empirical Fisher

-will fail to converge to the minimizer ($\theta = 0$) unless $\xi < 1$ and the learning rate $\alpha_k$ goes to $0$ sufficiently fast.
+will fail to converge to the minimizer (at $\theta = 0$) unless $\xi < 1$ and the step-size $\alpha_k$ goes to $0$ sufficiently fast.
 And even when it does converge, it will only be at a rate comparable to the speed at which $\alpha_k$ goes to $0$, which in typical situations will be either $\bigO(1/k)$ or $\bigO(1/\sqrt{k})$.
 Meanwhile, a similar iteration of the form